corbinpage/kotd-contracts-public/README.md

 ### Storm block
 You can get the last block that an address stormed the castle using `contract.stormBlock(address)`.
 The contract will not allow an address to storm more than once every 1800 blocks.

+### Deposit Degen
+You can add degen tokens (`0x4ed4E862860beD51a9570b96d89aF5E1B0Efefed`) to the rewards pool by calling the `depositDegenToGameAssets(uint256 degenAmountWei)` method on the kingOfTheDegens contract.
+You will need to `approve` the `amountInWei` of degens tokens to the kingOfTheDegens contract address before calling this method.
+No protocol fee is taken.